Bastien-Rab/Analyse_vente_caviste/README.md

 ---

 Ce projet illustre ma capacité à centraliser et analyser des données complexes pour produire des insights stratégiques, tout en proposant des solutions concrètes pour améliorer la gestion des ventes et détecter les incohérences.

+---

+---

+# 🍷 Analysis and Optimization of Online Sales

+This project, completed as part of my OpenClassrooms Data Analyst training, aimed to analyze and optimize online sales data for **BottleNeck**, a prestigious wine merchant.
+The goal was to merge and centralize data from multiple sources to provide better visibility into sales and stock management.

+---

+## 📚 Project Context
+**BottleNeck** sought to simplify stock management and improve the visibility of its online sales performance.
+At the time, data from the ERP and CMS systems were not aligned, complicating analyses.
+As a Data Analyst, my role was to reconcile these datasets, identify inconsistencies, analyze sales, detect price anomalies, and optimize performance.

+---

+## 🎯 Project Objectives
+- **Data Reconciliation**: Merge data from the ERP and online store (CMS) to create a unified dataset.
+- **Revenue Calculation**: Analyze sales to calculate revenue by product and overall totals.
+- **Price Anomaly Detection**: Identify and visualize outliers in pricing to highlight inconsistencies.
+- **Documentation and Presentation**: Present the methodology and results in a Jupyter notebook.

+---

+## 📦 Deliverables
+1. **Python Notebook**: Includes data processing, sales analysis, and price anomaly detection.
+2. **Merged Dataset**: Combines information from the ERP and CMS systems for unified analysis.
+3. **Visualizations**: Graphs illustrating sales performance and detected anomalies.

+---

+## ✨ Skills Developed
+- Conducting univariate analysis to interpret data.
+- Managing errors and inconsistencies in datasets.
+- Classifying and processing various data types.
+- Creating visualizations to clearly and effectively communicate results.

+---

+## 📊 Data Used
+The analyses were conducted using internal data from **BottleNeck**:
+- **erp.csv**: ERP export containing product references, prices, and stock statuses.
+- **liaison.csv**: Mapping table linking ERP product IDs to web product references.
+- **web.csv**: CMS data containing sales and product descriptions.

+---

+This project demonstrates my ability to centralize and analyze complex datasets to generate strategic insights while proposing concrete solutions to improve sales management and detect inconsistencies.